Skip to content

 Step 6: Updating and Optimizing Existing Content

 Google prefers fresh content.
 An article from 2023 that hasn't been updated loses relevance.
-But refreshing it is enough to regain rankings.
+But refreshing it is enough to regain rankings — which is why this article's frontmatter carries both a publish date and a last-updated date.

 When to update?